 In this article, we will learn about scholarships and we will try to answer your questions.

 What is a Scholarship?

-It is a form of financial aid awarded to students to pursue further education, It is offered based on many criteria like athletic, merit and other students achievements and attributes the scholarship provider uses this as a marketing tactic or it reflects the values and social responsibility of the scholarship provider.
+It is a form of financial aid awarded to students to pursue further education, It is free monetary benefits offered based on many your performance in criteria like athletic, merit, and other students achievements and attributes the scholarship provider uses this as a marketing tactic or it reflects the values and social responsibility of the scholarship provider.